agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/ApplicationsApi.md

             var apiInstance = new ApplicationsApi(config);
             var id = "id_example";  // string | The identifier of the Application record.
 The parameter is part of the url address and some special characters are forbidden.
 You can extract any string to a base64 string.
 E.g email address name@domain.com value is base64\\|bmFtZUBkb21haW4uY29t var name = "name_example";  // string | The name of the database field.
 If empty, the entity `Id` field is used.
 Example:  ``` Id ``` (optional) var fields = "fields_example";  // string | Specify the fields you want to retrieve in the fields parameter and use the GET method of the resource.
 The list of database column attributes.
 If list is empty or &quot;*&quot; then all of fields will be returned.
 This method converts a string list to a string with a comma separator.
-Example:  ``` Id, Name, RoleKey, FullName, Description, ExternalId, AccessApplicationId, RoleId, ApplicationId, EspaceId, Is_Active, Is_Custom, Is_ReadOnly, ModifiedOn, ModifiedBy, CreatedBy, CreatedOn ``` (optional) var filters = "filters_example";  // string | In the List methods, filtering of resources can be performed using filter parameters.
+Example:  ``` Id, Name, RoleKey, FullName, Description, ExternalId, AccessApplicationId, Is_Active, Is_Custom, Is_ReadOnly, ModifiedOn, ModifiedBy, CreatedBy, CreatedOn ``` (optional) var filters = "filters_example";  // string | In the List methods, filtering of resources can be performed using filter parameters.
 You can also use parent tables as a search filter.
 For example, the `Employee` table has a `DepartmentId` field, so you can search for a department name using the `DepartmentId.Name` field name.
 All fields in the parent table are available.
 The name of the entity field.
 Example: `Name` or relation field `OwnerId.Name`  Please refer to the corresponding method&#39;s documentation for the complete list of supported filter parameters by record.
 The operator must be a standard comparison operator =, &lt;&gt;, &gt;, &gt;=, &lt;, &lt;=, In, Like, NotIn  You can add multiple values separated by comma when using the `In`, `NotIn` operators.
 Example of text field; `USA; FIN; ARE` Example of numeric field; `1, 2, 3`  Example of filters: ```sql Filters=(DepartmentId.Name = My Department) AND (DepartmentId.CreatedOn = 2021-01-01)  Filters=(DepartmentId.Name = My Department 1) OR (DepartmentId.ExternalId In DE001;DE002)  Filters=ExternalId In S100;S101;S120;100  Filters=Id = 100  ```  (optional) var orders = "orders_example";  // string | The `Orders` parameter is provided for sorting the result in the desired order.
 Both the attribute based on which sorting needs to be done, and the order of sorting (ascending or descending) can be specified.
 This method converts a string list to a string with a comma separator.
 Example:  ``` Name DESC, CreatedOn ASC ``` (optional) var currentPage = 0;  // int? | This field specifies the current page of results being returned.
 It&#39;s often used in conjunction with `PageSize` to manage pagination by indicating which subset of the total data is currently being retrieved. (optional)  (default to 0)